utdata/icj-class/final/README.md

 ### "Baked" detail pages

 Each collection includes assets to "bake" a set of detail pages from a data source.
-The concept is explained in the [icj-project-template README](https://github.com/utdata/icj-project-template/blob/master/README.md#bake-pages-from-data-and-a-layout) page.
+The concept is explained in the [icj-project-template README](https://github.com/utdata/icj-project-template/blob/master/README.md#bake-pages-from-data-and-a-layout) page and covered in the [static-apps lesson](../static-apps/README.md).

 The layout for these detail pages should include: